Skip to main content

 Hiking trails wind through pine flatwoods at Galt Preserve, a diverse area that has a dozen different plant communities from mangrove swamps to mesic flatwoods.

-St. James City is known for its waterfront restaurants where you can simply pull up in a boat and Phuzzy’s Boat Shack is a local favorite.
-Located in an actual boat shack overlooking a canal, grab a cold beer and hot crab and cheese dip, or order everything you desire from the raw bar.
+St. James City is known for its waterfront restaurants, where you can simply pull up in a boat.
+Don't miss Phuzzy’s Boat Shack, a local favorite located in an actual boat shack overlooking a canal.
+Grab a cold beer and enjoy the hot crab and cheese dip, or order everything you desire from the raw bar.

 From the northern end to the southern edge, let Pine Island’s Old Florida style surprise and delight you.